What Should You Do if You Get into an Accident with a Tow Truck?

 In any of these cases, you might be able to recover both economic losses – those associated with the direct financial costs of the accident, such as medical bills or loss of income – and non-economic losses, such as pain and suffering or a reduction in quality of life.

 Sorting out the tangled web of defendants and assigning appropriate amounts of blame to each can be a complex, tedious process.
-The best way to avoid any mistakes here – mistakes that can limit your compensation at the end of the process – is to contact an experienced legal representative who can jump through the necessary hoops on your behalf.
+The best way to avoid any mistakes here – mistakes that can limit your compensation at the end of the process – is to contact an experienced Montgomery County auto accident lawyer who can jump through the necessary hoops on your behalf.

 Compensation for Tow Truck Accidents

 If you or a loved one was injured by the negligent loading or unloading of a tow truck, or in an auto accident involving a tow truck, you might be entitled to compensation from the tow truck operator and their employer.
 In many states, the actions of an employee are also the actions of the company that hires them.
 This means that the towing company that owns the tow truck and hired the driver might be held responsible for your injuries.